Pratt & Whitney Canada JT15D: Design and development

 The JT15D was first run in 1967.
 Its use of a centrifugal compressor as the high-pressure stage in a turbofan engine was followed in 1970 by the Garrett TFE731.
-The fan for the original JT15D-1 was aerodynamically scaled to 75 lb/sec using the much larger JT9D fan.
+The fan for the original JT15D-1 was aerodynamically scaled to 75 lb/sec using the much larger Pratt & Whitney JT9D fan, first used on the Boeing 747.

 About 70% of the air passing through the fan goes down the bypass duct.
 The JT15D-4 and later variants use a "booster" axial stage behind the fan which runs at the same speed as the fan and directs the remaining 30% of the air into the high-pressure compressor, after which it passes into a reverse-flow annular combustor.
 The hot gases flow through a high-pressure turbine that drives the centrifugal compressor, and a low-pressure turbine that drives the fan and booster.

 The engine was first run in August 1967 before being test flown on an Avro Canada CF-100 Canuck in an underslung external test pod.
 In 1975 a unique over-wing installation in place of Pratt & Whitney Canada PT6 turboprops was fitted to a Beechcraft Super King Air and flown for 93 hours to investigate the use of turbofan engines on that airframe.